Derek Fisher: Los Angeles Sparks (2019–2022)

+Crespi Carmelite High School - Encino, California (2023)

+On August 7, 2023, Crespi Carmelite High School in Encino, California announced that Fisher would be their new head basketball coach.

 Television analyst

 Fisher made guest appearances on television broadcasts throughout his career, and he began working professionally as a broadcaster in the spring of 2016.
 Multiple times during the NBA season, Fisher appeared as an analyst on TNT's Inside the NBA, and NBA TV.
 At the start of the 2016–17 NBA season, Fisher joined Spectrum SportsNet as an in-studio analyst for the Los Angeles Lakers.
+At the beginning of the 2025–26 NBA season, Fisher joins NBC Sports as the game analyst for NBA on NBC.

 Player profile

 Fisher had a long and successful career in the NBA, especially with the Lakers.
 Fisher was perhaps best known for his leadership, toughness, and clutch playmaking ability.
 He averaged 8.3 points per game for his career and never topped more than 13.3 points during a regular season.
-However, he did shoot at least 40% from the three-point line four times and 90% from the free-throw line three times in the regular season throughout his career.
+However, Fisher did shoot at least 40% from the three-point line four times and 90% from the free-throw line three times in the regular season throughout his career.

-At the time of his retirement as a player after the 2013–14 season, Fisher held NBA career playoff records of 259 games played and 161 games won.
-He was also ranked third in career three-point field goals in the NBA Finals.
+At the time of his retirement as a player after the 2013–14 season, Fisher held NBA career playoff records for games played (259) and games won (161), both broken by LeBron James in 2020.
+Fisher also held the record for career playoff series won (40), surpassed by James in 2023.
+Fisher was also ranked third in career three-point field goals in the NBA Finals.

 Phil Jackson said that Fisher was "definitely the spokesman for [the Lakers] as far as leadership goes", while Bryant called him his favorite teammate.

 In a 2011 poll of NBA players by Sports Illustrated, Fisher received the fourth-most votes, six percent, for being the best flopper in the game.
 "Fish takes the contact.
 He does draw and sell offensive fouls," Jackson said.
 "We're happy he does what he does."